standardgalactic/zet/_drafts/2024-02-21-css-iframe-scaling.md

 title: "CSS fun: scaling iframes"
 ---

-It is a while since I refreshed my website so I thought I would experiment a bit with <abbr title="Cascading Style Sheets">CSS</abbr> to explore my options a bit.
+It is a while since I refreshed my website so I thought I would experiment a bit with
+<abbr title="Cascading Style Sheets">CSS</abbr>,
+<abbr title="HyperText Markup Language">HTML 5</abbr>,
+and
+<abbr title="ECMAScript">Javascript</abbr>
+to explore my options
+a bit.

 I sometimes want to embed  a web page within another so that I can give a complementary